The original Wild Pottery course

 The second day is all about fire and wood: you’ll learn how to fire your pots successfully in an open fire.
 It’s an exciting process to take part in and really magical to witness clay being transformed by fire.
 In the afternoon there’ll be an introduction to fire-making without matches (using ancient percussive methods) while we keep an eye on our pots and wait for them to cool enough so they can be taken home at the end of the day.
 You never know exactly how your pots will turn out so it’s always a thrill.

 We’ll also have time set aside for connecting to the woodland surroundings, making the weekend a nourishing as well as a learning experience.
 Suitable for all levels including beginners.
-Places limited to a maximum of 10 people.
+Places limited to a maximum of 12 people to ensure individual attention.